Your Simple (or Advanced) Strategy for Asana’s Updated My Tasks

 - Alternately, you can select one or more tasks (even more than 50) and click the up/down arrows icon near the right edge of each task and select the destination section.
 (Alternately, instead of clicking the icon you can use the repurposed Tab+U shortcut to open the sections mover dropdown, up/down arrows to select one, then Enter make the change, but this will only work for 50 or fewer selections):

-- When in the task detail right-side pane, you can move that one task to another section by clicking the section name as shown below or with the repurposed Tab+Y shortcut to open the dropdown, up/down arrows to select one, then Enter make the change:
+- When in the task detail right-side pane, you can use the Tab+1, Tab+2, etc. shortcuts as explained above to change that one task’s section.
+You also can move that one task to another section by clicking the section name as shown below or with the repurposed Tab+Y shortcut to open the dropdown, up/down arrows to select one, then Enter make the change:

-- Even better, consider the Ctrl/Cmd+Shift+Up and Ctrl/Cmd+Shift+Down shortcuts to quickly move one or more selected tasks up and down by section.
+- Also available are the Ctrl/Cmd+Shift+Up and Ctrl/Cmd+Shift+Down shortcuts to move one or more selected tasks up and down by section.
 So, to triage a set of tasks from New into Upcoming, select them, then do Ctrl/Cmd+Shift+Down two times.
-I prefer this (because it’s actually fewer keystrokes) to the Tab+Y and Tab+U shortcuts generally.
+But I prefer the faster-to-use, direct-access shortcuts Tab+1, Tab+2, etc. instead of the other shortcut options mentioned here.

 What Happens Automatically due to your Rules?